 Results generated from in vivo models are directly transferable to clinical practice and are at present the gold standard for pre-clinical experimental studies of hepatic ablation.
 However the use of living animals requires specific laboratory facilities and research teams with expertise in anesthetizing and handling different species.
 The size and temperament of larger animal models such as porcine and bovine models poses practical problems when animals need to be anesthetized, moved or examined post-procedure (particularly if blood sampling is required).

 EX VIVO PERFUSED MODELS

-].
+Ex vivo non-perfused and in vivo models have significant advantages with respect to specific scientific questions but an alternative model, the isolated perfused ex vivo model, theoretically would have most of the advantages of both.
+A normothermic liver perfusion system using autologous blood maintains physiological and metabolic functions and the hemodynamic changes resemble those of in vivo models with good preservation of liver architecture[40-42].
+The organ would be perfused over a number of hours, and within this period valuable data could be produced within a relatively inexpensive model with no ethical problems and no requirement for licensing (Table 1)[43-45].
 This should permit the histological study of lesions generated by hepatic thermal ablation, real-time monitoring of the evolution of the lesions and experiments designed to study the “heat sink” effect with different modalities.
 In addition, with a sufficiently sophisticated and stable model it should also be possible (by venous sampling) to study the early inflammatory responses following hepatic ablation[44,46].

 FUTURE DIRECTIONS AND ADVANCES